← All posts

 The Mega thick crust is 980 calories before a single topping.
 That's most of a moderate daily calorie budget in the crust alone.
 A typical loaded Mega can push past 1,400 calories.

-The cauliflower crust misconception is worth calling out directly: it's 100 calories heavier than the standard MOD thin crust.
-People assume it's the "healthy" option — it's not.
-If calories are the goal, the standard thin crust wins.
-If you need gluten-free, the cauliflower crust is your option, but go in knowing the calorie cost.
+The cauliflower crust is worth calling out directly: at 590 calories it runs 100 calories heavier than the standard MOD thin.
+People assume it's the healthy option, but for pure macro tracking the thin beats it out.
+If you need gluten-free, the cauliflower crust is your option — just go in knowing the calorie cost.

 What a Typical MOD Order Actually Costs You